genesys-samples/OutboundCampaign/content/020-Voice/_index.md

 We see there are quite a few objectives this business has, before we get into automation lets take a look at this step by step:

 1) Creating a list of prospects to call
-2) Ensure the List of contacts in the list want or are able to be called
-3) create rules for our campaign
+2) create rules for our campaign
-4) create our campaign
+3) create our campaign
-5) Schedule campaign
+4) Schedule campaign